To change your logo go to the 'Page Master' under the 'Design' menu

-Although this bay is, by Hebridean standards, a bit industrial with some sort of operation down by the shore, and by the main(ish) road, there is one good thing to see.
-Set up by the well known Scottish photographer, Michael MacGregor, this is The Nadurra Visitor Centre (from the pontoon, up the hill, turn left at the main road, 10 minutes).
+Although this bay is, by Hebridean standards, a bit industrial with some sort of operation down by the shore (wave turbines I am told), and by the main(ish) road, there is one good thing to see.
+Set up by the well known Scottish photographer, Michael MacGregor, it is the privately-owned Ardnamurchan Natural History Visitor Centre (from the pontoon, up the hill, turn left at the main road, 10 minutes).
 The fixed CCTV cameras are particularly good — one is under water in the local burn to see trout but was out of action in 2010.
 And there is an underwater view of a pond too.
 They clearly major on eagles — golden and sea.
-The coffee, lunch and tea cafe does the usual things (chocolate cake etc) but when I was last there the coffee was not good, and the shop also does the usual things (tea towels, gem stones, photographs).
-The audiovisual show of Ardnamurchan uses Michael MacGregor photographs to good effect and the music is nice but there was dirt on the screen.
-In fact in 2010 it seemed a bit tired to me - not quite as good as I remembered from earlier years, but maybe I have got tired too, certainly older.
-Go and see for yourself.
+The coffee, lunch and tea café does the usual things (chocolate cake etc) and the shop also does the usual things (tea towels, gem stones, photographs).
+The audiovisual show of Ardnamurchan uses Michael MacGregor photographs to good effect and the music is nice, but there seemed to be dirt on the screen when I was last there.
+In fact in 2010 it looked a bit tired to me, not quite as good as I remembered from earlier years.
+However, it was taken over by new owners in 2016 and I am told things are looking up and may not be now quite as I have described them.
+Great if true.
+Go and see for yourself, and I will too.

 Please let me know if there is anything wrong or out of date on this page, or if there is anything I should add — by clicking HERE

 Across Loch Sunart from the Ardnamurchan Natural History Visitor Centre